Useful pages on the regulator website

 It is important to note that, prior to imposing any monetary sanction, the CNH is required to follow the procedure as set out in the Federal Law of Administrative Procedure (Ley Federal de Procedimiento Administrativo), which includes a set of compulsory provisions that, from time to time, may delay the final resolution imposing the sanction.

-Some of the actions taken by the CNH in 2019 that were publicly released were the imposition of monetary sanctions on the state-owned oil productive company known as PEMEX for apparently carrying out actions and activities in contravention of the extraction plan approved by the CNH for an oil field known as Xanab.
+Some of the actions taken by the CNH in 2019 that were publicly released were the imposition of monetary sanctions on the state-owned oil productive company known as PEMEX for apparently carrying out actions and activities in contravention of the extraction plan approved by the CNH for an oilfield known as Xanab.
+In March 2020, CNH imposed monetary sanctions on two foreign oil companies for failing to comply with their minimum work programmes.

 Imposition of monetary sanctions may, in any case, be challenged by means of a constitutional appeal known as amparo indirecto as per the provisions set out in the National Hydrocarbons Law.